sundelinustc/IBMMA/README.md

 ---- "**_REMLcrit_**": Restricted Maximum Likelihood Criterion.
 A criterion used in mixed-effects models for estimating variance components.
 It's an alternative to maximum likelihood estimation.

 ---- "**_sigma_**": Residual Standard Error.
 An estimate of the standard deviation of the residuals in a regression model.
 It measures the average distance between the observed values and the predicted values.

+# Next Versions

+Several modules and functions have been planned to be incorporated into IBMMA in future versions:

+---- Meta analysis section.

+---- Multiple methods of correction for multiple comparisons.
+Now, the default method is FDR whatever the data type is. pTFCE for voxel-wised NIFTI images and NBS for connection matrix will be added.

+---- Measures module.
+The current IBMMA is designed for statistical analysis on data preprocessed by softwares such as HALFPIPE.
+A new module may be included to get measures (e.g., static and dynamic functional connectivity, community entropy) based on the preprocessed data and enter them to statistical modellings.

+---- Collaboration with **_DS (Deep Simple)_** package () to promote manuscript preparations.